Jo Vallentine

 Josephine Vallentine (born 30 May 1946) is an Australian peace activist and politician, a former senator for Western Australia.
 She entered the Senate on 1 July 1985 after election as a member of the Nuclear Disarmament Party but sat as an independent and then as a member of the Greens Western Australia from 1 July 1990.
 She resigned on 31 January 1992.

-Early life
+Personal life

 Jo Vallentine grew up in Beverley, in Western Australia's Wheatbelt area.
 As a young woman she travelled to the United States and was moved to hear and meet Robert F. Kennedy.